Setareh Law

 The simplest way to report an accident to your insurance company is to call the contact number listed on your statement or their website.
 Additionally, some insurance companies have mobile apps through which you can report a crash.

-If there are no injuries from the crash and your repair costs are low, you should forgo alerting your insurance company.
+If there are no injuries from the crash and your repair costs are low, you should forgo alerting your insurance carrier.
 Car accidents that are reported will be recorded on your record and will most likely raise the price of your insurance premium.

 How Do I Report a Car Accident to the California DMV?